-1. We believe that all people are created in the image of God; therefore all people are to be treated with respect and integrity.
-This understanding must influence the attitude of the journalist toward those persons in any given story.
+1. We believe that all people are created in the image of God and should therefore be treated with respect and integrity.
 Even those with whom we have profound disagreement deserve our kindness, respect and fairness in presentation.
 The Christian in journalism should seek justice, liberty and fulfillment for all people.

 2. We believe in the spiritual fall of all humanity, which has affected our moral and rational judgments.
 Beliefs and experiences influence story development, so all journalists make value judgments.
 Christians believe the Bible teaches us about God, the world He created, and our own human nature, so the Christian journalist should follow the Bible and be fair, accurate, honest, and humble in chasing a story.

 3. We believe in a personal God who is sovereign over the affairs of this world: The Christian journalist therefore should be fearless in presenting truth even when it reflects negatively on some Christian organizations or individuals.
 Factual accuracy in news reporting is the bedrock of journalism.
 When reporters and editors tell the truth, they serve the public honorably and well.